dergigi/dergigi.github.io/bitcoin/lessons/ch4-02-further-reading.md

 - [Bitcoin: A Peer-to-Peer Electronic Cash System][whitepaper] by Satoshi Nakamoto
 - [Reflections on Trusting Trust] by Ken Thompson

-## Books
+## Bitcoin Books
-- [The Bitcoin Standard: The Decentralized Alternative to Central Banking][book1] by Saifedean Ammous
+- [The Bitcoin Standard: The Decentralized Alternative to Central Banking][bitcoin-standard] by Saifedean Ammous
 - [Mastering Bitcoin] by Andreas Antonopoulos
 - [The Internet of Money] by Andreas Antonopoulos
 - [Inventing Bitcoin] by Yan Pritzker

-- [Abundance: The Future Is Better Than You Think][book2] by Peter Diamandis
-- [The Mind’s I][book3] by Daniel Dennett and Douglas Hofstadter
+## Economy Books
-- [Applied Cryptography] by Bruce Schneier
+- [Human Action] by Ludwig von Mises
-- [Cypherpunks] by Julian Assange with Jacob Appelbaum
-- [The Bitcoin Standard: The Decentralized Alternative to Central Banking][bitcoin-standard] by Saifedean Ammous
 - [Economics in One Lesson] by Henry Hazlitt
-- [Human Action] by Ludwig von Mises
 - [The Ethics of Money Production] by Jörg Guido Hülsmann
 - [The Denationalization of Money] by Friedrich Hayek
 - [The Machinery of Freedom] by David D. Friedman
 - [The Case Against The Fed] by Murray N. Rothbard
+- [The Creature From Jekyll Island] by G. Edward Griffin
 - [End the Fed] by Ron Paul

+## Other Books
+- [Cypherpunks] by Julian Assange with Jacob Appelbaum
+- [Applied Cryptography] by Bruce Schneier
+- [Abundance: The Future Is Better Than You Think][book2] by Peter Diamandis
+- [The Mind’s I][book3] by Daniel Dennett and Douglas Hofstadter

 ## Articles and essays
 - [Shelling Out: The Origins of Money] by Nick Szabo